Brian Beck

-Manufacturers maintain a heritage of selling via wholesale channels, e.g. selling in bulk to distributors, retailers, and other resellers.
-The concept of obtaining the full retail price on a product is foreign to these firms.
 However, this is exactly what manufacturers earn when selling via an Amazon 3P program.
-And, given the typically large difference between costs to manufacture and the retail price, brands in almost all categories maintain significant margin that can create highly profitable 3P programs.
-This provides a great starting point to earn large profits from Amazon selling.
+And given the typically large difference between costs to manufacture and the retail price, brands in almost all categories maintain significant margins that can create highly profitable 3P programs.
+This provides a great starting point to earn large, incremental profits from Amazon selling.
 The 3P approach also gives the product manufacturer more control over the retail price on Amazon, which allows the brand to manage channel conflict with other selling channels related to price.

 So, where does the perceived lack of profitability of 3P programs come from?
-From what I have seen, in most cases this comes from two areas: 1) a lack of understanding of the true operating cost components of a 3P program (which I will share below), and / or 2) a lack of careful and competent management of the Amazon program itself.
+From what I have seen, in most cases this comes from two areas:

 What are the costs associated with managing my Amazon program?